christopher5106/christopher5106.github.io/_posts/2015-05-17-mobile-first-new-exigences.markdown

 So, the only way to do that, is :

- **the server delivers the first data for the URL it is requested and the javascript will take over when loaded**.
+ **the server has to deliver the first data in the HTML for the URL it is requested, and the javascript, loaded asynchronously, will take over for navigation**.

-Eventually, we have to go one step further in the **full-stack full JS pattern** (1 language front and back) and the **hybrid apps patterns** (1 unique code for IOS, Android and web mobile).
+Eventually, it's time to go one step further in the **full-stack full JS** (a unique language for front-end and back-end development) and the **hybrid apps patterns** (a unique code to program downloalable apps - IOS, Android - and webmobile apps) with this last requirement :

-Now it is time for a last requirement : **1 unique code for server-side and client-side programming**.
+**a unique code for server-side and client-side programming**.

 Such technologies to fullfill this requirement are based on NodeJS :